juliourena/SharpNoPSExec/README.md

 --help          - Print help information.
 ```
+#### Version 0.0.3
+- Added - Sanitization to the input.
+- Fixed - Payload it's working with Covenant in a non-interactive.
+- Changed - Exit function is a return, removed Enviroment.Exit(0).
+- Changed - Logic improvements.

 #### Version 0.0.2
 - Fixed - Parsing payload, powershell commands wont execute if they have =.